Audi’s 2011 A8 Sedan Has a “Space Frame,” Lots of LED

 On the eve of the L.A.
 Auto Show, Audi took a left turn and chose to unveil its new A8 luxury sedan in Miami.
-The event, which occurred aspart of Design Miami, also markedAudi’s 100th anniversary.
+The event, which occurred as

 The car’s major innovations is that it has an aluminum body, dubbed the Audi Space Frame, that weighs 40% less than a comparable steel structure.
 Audi has introduced earlier takes on the frame, but the A8’s version is not only stronger and thinner than previous models, but also lighter, thanks to a new aluminum alloy used for its roof and side panels.
 This alloy reduces that car’s weight by 14.3 pounds over comparable Audi models.